 Safety Reporting follows the Informed Consent Station and precedes the Progress Reporting station.
 This process occurs in parallel with Progress Reporting , Ongoing Management & Monitoring, and GCP & Serious Breach Reporting.
 It also has the potential to occur simultaneously with an MHRA Inspection, Audit, Substantial Amendments, Addition of New Sites & Investigators, Urgent Safety Measures, Temporary Halt, and Early Termination.
 Safety Reporting is a legal requirement which is relevant to all trials.
-It is grouped within the recruitment category.
+This station is part of the ‘recruitment phase’ group of stations.

 The sponsor is responsible for the ongoing safety evaluation of the Investigational Medicinal Product(s) used in a Clinical Trial of Investigational Medicinal Products (CTIMPs).
 Part 5 of the Medicines for Human Use (Clinical Trials) Regulations (SI 1031) as amended by The Medicines for Human Use (Clinical Trials) (Amendment) (EU Exit) Regulations 2019) that defines the sponsor’s responsibilities for safety reporting following the UK’s exit from the European Union.